General meaning

 A professional break leads to rapid mutation or reorientation.

 In terms of work, Scythe and Stork together readily evoke an end of contract, a decision to break, or a sudden stop that forces one to immediately consider what comes next.
 This could be a clear resignation, a dismissal, an end of a mission, or the closure of a service.
-Stork then indicates the initiation of movement: active search for a new position, retraining, change of status, geographical mobility.
-Behind the abrupt aspect of Scythe, the combination shows that the situation does not remain fallow: the transformation begins, sometimes under the pressure of complex relational stakes that Snake suggests behind the scenes.
+The Stork then indicates the initiation of movement: an active search for a new position, retraining, change of status, or geographical mobility.
+Behind the abrupt aspect of Scythe, the combination shows that the situation does not remain fallow: the transformation begins, sometimes under the pressure of complex relational stakes that Snake suggests are present behind the scenes.

 Money and material security